cran-task-views/Epidemiology/Epidemiology.md

   estimation of daily growth
   rate.
 [RECON](https://www.repidemicsconsortium.org/) package.
 This package is scheduled for deprecation and is replaced by `r pkg("incidence2")`.
+- `r pkg("ggsurveillance")`: Provides `ggplot2` geoms for case visualization like epicurves or epigantt charts.
+  Includes `tidyverse` compatible functions and `ggplot2` stats for date transformations (e.g. binning by week or month or seasonal alignment of case data).
+Further includes `ggplot2` scales for case data visualization and other helper functions (e.g. for creating age groups).

 ## Infectious disease modeling